Table of Contents

 - Coexistence of interstitial fibrosis and emphysema of unknown causes

-- Patients with CPFE have different pulmonary function tests and outcomes than patients with pure emphysema or pure fibrosis
+- Patients with CPFE have different pulmonary function tests and outcomes compared to patients with pure emphysema or pure fibrosis

 - Interstitial emphysema (Am J Surg Pathol 2014;38:339)